zyedidia/micro/runtime/help/copypaste.md

 for paste will access your local clipboard and send the text over the network as a paste event, which is what you want.

+# Copying

-## Recommendations
+# Recommendations (TL;DR)

-The recommended method of pasting is the following:
+The recommended method of copying is the following:

-* If you are not working over SSH, use the micro keybinding (Ctrl-v by default) to perform pastes.
+* If you are not working over SSH, use the micro keybinding (Ctrl-c by default) to perform copies.
 If on Linux, install `xclip` or `xsel` beforehand.

-* If you are working over SSH, use the terminal keybinding (Ctrl-Shift-v or Command-v) to perform pastes.
-If your terminal does not support bracketed paste, when performing a paste first enable the `paste` option, and when finished disable the option.
+* If you are working over SSH, use the terminal keybinding (Ctrl-Shift-c or Command-c) to perform copies.
+You must first disable the `mouse` option to perform a terminal selection, and you may wish to disable line numbers and diff indicators (`ruler` and `diffgutter` options) and close other splits.
+This method will only be able to copy characters that are displayed on the screen (you will not be able to copy more than one page's worth of characters).

-# Copying

 Copying follows a similar discussion to the one above about pasting.
 The primary difference is before performing a copy, the application